kmehra05/CryptoArbitrageRoutes/README.md

 # Cryptocurrency Arbitrage Routes

 ## Project Overview
 Cryptocurrency Arbitrage Routes is a system that leverages a custom implementation of Dijkstra's algorithm to identify the most profitable arbitrage opportunities across various cryptocurrency exchanges.
-By exploiting the price differences of the same asset on different markets (bid/ask spread), the tool helps visualize the most lucrative path considering potential gains.
+By exploiting the bid-ask spreads of different cryptocurrencies, the tool visualizes the most profitable path considering potential gains.

 <img src="https://github.com/kmehra05/CryptoArbitrageRoutes/assets/17500616/a61a0e5a-e91e-439e-8487-20168d8302d6" width="50%">